shuhaowu/shuhaowu.github.com/pages/showcase.md

 	</div>
 	<div class="large-8 columns">
 		<p><strong>Levelupdb</strong> is a drop in replacement for Riak designed for
 			single node operation.
-It is designed to have high performance and low footprint.
+It is designed to have high performance and a low footprint.
 Written in Go.</p>
 		<div class="showlink">
 			<a href="https://github.com/shuhaowu/levelupdb">Code</a>